-- The program prepares students for an entry level position in Echocardiography labs in various Cardiac Non-invasive and X-ray departments at hospitals, clinics, imaging centers, or private physicians’ offices.
+An entry level position in Echocardiography labs in various Cardiac Non-invasive and X-ray departments at hospitals, clinics, imaging centers, or private physicians’ offices;

-- The program prepares student how to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
+Obtaining, reviewing, and integrating pertinent patient history and supporting clinical data to facilitate optimum diagnostic results;

-- The program prepares student to perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician;
+Performing appropriate procedures and recording anatomic, pathologic, and/or physiologic data for interpretation by a physician;

-- The program prepares student to record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician;
+Recording, analyzing, and processing diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician;

-- The program prepares student prepares students with the necessary skills and techniques to obtain two-dimensional tomographic photos of the heart, measure blood flow velocities within the chambers of the heart with high frequency wavelengthdevice;
+Utilize the necessary skills and techniques to obtain two-dimensional tomographic images of the heart, measure blood flow velocities within the chambers of the heart with high frequency transducers.

 At the completion of the program, the graduates will:

-- Acquire appropriate procedure and recordings of physiologic, pathologic, and anatomic data for interpretation by cardiologist.
+Acquire appropriate procedure and recordings of physiology, pathologies and anatomic data for interpretation by cardiologist.

-- Have the skills to communicate with patients and physicians
+Acquire the skills to communicate with patients and physicians.

-- Be eligible to sit for the CCI credentialing examination.
+Be eligible to sit for the ARDMS and CCI credentialing examination.

-- The echocardiogram certificate program prepares the student to function as an entry level cardiac Sonographer in hospitals, clinics, doctors’ offices or imaging centers.
-The curriculum structure includes general prerequisite courses.
-The program is presented in the form of lectures, labs and clinical rotation.
+The Echocardiogram certificate program prepares the student to function as an entry level Cardiac Sonographer in hospitals, clinics, doctors’ offices or imaging centers.

 Program Length-Day/Clinical Schedule